-- 3.3.1 The assessment of defect/removal/failure rate trend, of age bands at which items fail, or the probability of survival to a given life are, in most cases, used to measure the effect or suitability of the primary maintenance processes applied to Items.
-The assessment is made by examination of rates of occurrence of events such as in-flight defects, incidents, delays, use of Redundancy capability, engine unscheduled shut-downs, air turn- backs, etc., which are reported in accordance with the procedure associated with the reliability element of Condition Monitored Maintenance. - 3.3.2 A practical statistical reliability element does not need to be complicated or costly to establish or to operate.
+- i.
+The assessment of defect/removal/failure rate trend, of age bands at which items fail, or the probability of survival to a given life are, in most cases, used to measure the effect or suitability of the primary maintenance processes applied to Items.
+The assessment is made by examination of rates of occurrence of events such as in-flight defects, incidents, delays, use of Redundancy capability, engine unscheduled shut-downs, air turn backs, etc., which are reported in accordance with the procedure associated with the reliability element of Condition Monitored Maintenance. - ii.
+A practical statistical reliability element does not need to be complicated or costly to establish or to operate.
 Some Operators are reluctant to adopt such a practice because they are without computer facilities.
-Although a computer may be an advantage, particularly for data retrieval, it is far from essential, especially so for the smaller operator. - 3.3.3 If the mystery of numbers and the various theories of probability are discounted, a statistical reliability programme, as an element of Condition Monitoring, is, in practical terms, the continuous monitoring, recording and analysing of the functioning and condition of aircraft components and systems.
-The results are then measured or compared against established normal behaviour levels so that the need for corrective action may be assessed and, where necessary, taken.
+Although a computer may be an advantage, particularly for data retrieval, it is far from essential, especially so for the smaller operator. - iii.
+If the mystery of numbers and the various theories of probability are discounted, a statistical reliability programme, as an element of Condition Monitoring, is, in practical terms, the continuous monitoring, recording and analyzing of the functioning and condition of aircraft components and systems.
+The results are then measured or compared against established normal behavior levels so that the need for corrective action may be assessed and, where necessary, taken.

-3.4 The Condition Monitored Maintenance Programme
+d.
+The Condition Monitored Maintenance Programme

-- 3.4.1 A maintenance programme which provides for the application of Hard Time, On-Condition and Condition Monitoring is known as a Condition Monitored Maintenance Programme.
+i.
+A maintenance programme which provides for the application of Hard Time, On-Condition and Condition Monitoring is known as a Condition Monitored Maintenance Programme.
 A Programme has two basic functions.
 Firstly, by means of the statistical reliability element, to provide a summary of aircraft fleet reliability and thus reflect the effectiveness of the way in which maintenance is being done.
-Secondly, to provide significant and timely technical information by which improvement of reliability may be achieved through changes to the Programme or to the practices for implementing it. - 3.4.2 A properly managed Programme will contribute not only to continuing airworthiness, but also to improvement of fleet reliability, to better long term planning, and to reduced overall costs. - 3.4.3 The fundamental factors of a successful Programme are the manner in which it is organized and the continuous monitoring of it by responsible personnel.
+Secondly, to provide significant and timely technical information by which improvement of reliability may be achieved through changes to the Programme or to the practices for implementing it.

+- ii.
+A properly managed Programme will contribute not only to continuing airworthiness, but also to improvement of fleet reliability, to better long term planning, and to reduced overall costs - iii.
+The fundamental factors of a successful Programme are the manner in which it is organized and the continuous monitoring of it by responsible personnel.
 Because of differences in the size and structure of the various airlines, the organizational side of any Programme is individual to each Operator.
 Hence, it is necessary to detail the organisation and responsibilities in the Programme control documentation.

-3.5 Programme Control Committee
+e.
+Programme Control Committee